simonnordberg/simonnordberg.github.io/resume.md

     <div class="summary">
       <h2>What I do, and want to continue doing</h2>
       <p>
-        I am an engineer and technology generalist turned product leader who thrives on defining successful products, building effective product teams, and improving product development processes.
-Bringing people together to build great things is what keeps me going.
-That and constantly learning and improving.
+        I am an engineer and technology generalist who thrives on defining and building successful technology products.
+        I have worked in many technology and product roles over the years, and consider myself an experienced builder of scalable software systems and high-performing teams.
+I am driven by an intense need to understand, to learn, and to improve.
       </p>
     </div>
   </div>